Another murder hornet nest found in northwest Washington

-BLAINE — A second nest of murder hornets has been located this year in northwestern Washington state, state officials said.
+BLAINE, Wash.
+(AP) — A second nest of murder hornets has been located this year in northwestern Washington state, state officials said.

 The Washington State Department of Agriculture said Friday in a Facebook post that their team on the ground had found the second nest of 2021 and that eradication will happen in the next few days.